 Generic Name: tetrahydrozoline nasal

-Note: This page contains side effects data for the generic drug tetrahydrozoline nasal.
-It is possible that some of the dosage forms included below may not apply to the brand name Tyzine.
+Note: This document contains side effect information about tetrahydrozoline nasal.
+Some of the dosage forms listed on this page may not apply to the brand name Tyzine.

 For the Consumer